micaelaarslanian/Chefs-Website/README.md

 # spicy-lilo-website
-Website for a chef called Spicy Lilo
+Website for a chef called 'Spicy Lilo', using HTML and CSS